EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 * Support for multiple controllers has been removed.
 It supports a single controller connected via USB.
 * Steel Battalion support has been removed, resulting in a smaller binary (and space for more controllers to be supported).
 * Rumble has been disabled via settings.h.
 Significant rumble caused the device to hang.
 Future versions will address this though it can probably handle rumble if an => 6v power supply is connected to the Leonardo's power connector.
-* PS3 controller support (via USB) has been added!
+* PS3 controller support (via USB) has been added.
 Rumble isn't implemented at all for the time being, as opposed to being disabled in the case of the Xbox One/360 controllers.
+* PS4 controller support (via USB) has been added.
+As with the PS3 controller, rumble isn't implemented (for now) and nor is support for doing anything with the LED.

-### Future Development
+### Future Work

 These are broadly the priorities for now, not necessarily in order:
-* Add support for more controllers
 * Add instructions for building with an Arduino Pro Micro and mini USB Host Shield.
 This won't be a no-solder option but will be more compact.
 I have some mini shields on the way.
 * Add STL files for 3D printable cases for both hardware builds
 * Investigate power/rumble issue
+* Improving this document and not by adding more Vic Reeves references.
+The current build instructions rely on using VS Code (a command line only option will follow) and don't fully cover MacOS or cover Windows at all.
+* Adding some scripts to make flashing the binary easier.
 * Possibly add some user input/output on the device itself via an I2C OLED screen.
 Not really in the spirit of keeping things simple, but fun.
-* Improving this document and not just by adding more Vic Reeves references.
-The current build instructions rely on using VS Code and don't (fully) cover MacOS/Windows.
-* Adding some scripts to make flashing the binary easier.
+* Possibly adding more controllers.
+The binary is now up to more than 26K and adding in anything involving bluetooth support puts it way over 32K.
+So I need to do a bit of digging to see what's possible here.

 ## Making One